-(rhymes with "tow bay rah" or "go play ma")
+(rhymes with "tow bay rah" "oh pay blah" or "go play ma")

 About the Cloaca

-A bird's cloaca is the end of several internal systems, including the digestive, excretory and reproductive tracts.
-Instead of having separate openings to expel liquid and solid waste as well as lay eggs, the cloaca serves all those functions as needed.
-Inside the cloaca there are several skin and muscle folds that subdivide the chamber depending on how it is needed to be used.
+A bird's cloaca is the end of several internal systems, including the digestive, excretory, and reproductive tracts.
+Instead of having separate openings to expel liquid waste, expel solid waste, and lay eggs, the cloaca serves all those functions as needed.
+Inside the cloaca, there are several skin and muscle folds that subdivide the chamber depending on how it is needed to be used.

-The cloaca is at the end of a bird's digestive tract, where both feces and urine will accumulate.
+The cloaca is at the end of a bird's digestive tract, where both feces and urine accumulate after a bird eats.
 Depending on the bird, these wastes may be stored in different chambers of the cloaca, generally with solid material stored in the innermost chamber as nutrient absorption continues.
 Liquid and solid waste is mixed together and expelled simultaneously after a bird's digestion is complete.

 Bird Identification With the Cloaca

 A bird's cloaca is usually covered with feathers and not able to be seen during casual observation.
 When a bird expels feces, it will bend slightly forward and raise its tail as it excretes.
-For a fraction of a second the cloaca may be visible and can be seen as a pale pinkish or whitish bulge of skin.
+For a second or two the cloaca may be visible and can be seen as a pale peach, pinkish, or whitish bulge of skin.
 After excreting, the cloaca will disappear back beneath a bird's undertail covert feathers as the bird resumes a typical perch posture.

 There are times, however, when the cloaca can be used to tell the difference between male and female birds.
 During the breeding season, the cloacal area swells and the tissues protrude slightly outside the body to make breeding easier.
-Male birds show more swelling, and bird banders will gently blow on a bird's vent to expose the cloaca to determine a bird's gender.
-This information is recorded along with other details about the bird being banded, such as wing measurements, weight, and feather condition, and that data can be useful for ornithologists studying bird breeding seasons.
+Male birds show more swelling, and bird banders will gently blow on a bird's vent to expose the cloaca and examine its size to determine a bird's gender.
+This information is recorded along with other details about the bird being banded, such as wing measurements, weight, and feather condition, and that data can be useful for ornithologists studying bird breeding seasons and gender differences.